Ultralight dark matter searches at the sub-Hz frontier with atom multigradiometry: ULDM searches in a GGN background

-Next we turn to the `advanced' design, in which the baseline is 1\,km.
-The left panel of Fig.~\ref{fig:SensitivityAION1km_N2} again shows the noise PSD for a single atom gradiometer ($\mathcal{N}=2$).
-For this design, we see that GGN exceeds atom shot noise in the sub-Hz range.
-In the NHNM (orange) it is the dominant noise source below $\sim 1$~Hz while in the NLNM (blue), it dominates below $\sim 0.5$~Hz.
 The right panel of Fig.~\ref{fig:SensitivityAION1km_N2} shows the impact of GGN in the ULDM mass versus ULDM-electron coupling plane.
 In the sub-Hz regime, in the NLNM scenario the 95\% CL exclusion curve (blue) is weaker by approximately an order of magnitude with respect to a naive estimate accounting for atom shot noise only.
 The loss of sensitivity in the NHNM is much more dramatic, with a suppression by up to four orders of magnitude with respect to the atom shot noise only result.
 Hence, we conclude that the sensitivity of a single atom gradiometer ($\mathcal{N}=2$) of baseline length $L\gtrsim \mathcal{O}{(\SI{1}{km})}$ would be greatly diminished across the entire low frequency range in both the NHNM and NLNM.
+Nevertheless, in light of the ULDM signal's scaling with $L$ and $n$, the `advanced' design would still be able to probe larger regions of scalar ULDM parameter space (c.f. the right panel of Fig.~\ref{fig:SensitivityAION1km_N2}) than the `intermediate' design (c.f. the right panel of Fig.~\ref{fig:SensitivityAION100_N2}).

 Even within the limits of a single atom gradiometer ($\mathcal{N}=2$), there is scope to regain parts of parameter space by tuning the experimental parameters to minimise the impact of GGN.
 We observe that the GGN and the ULDM signal in an atom interferometer both depend identically on the number of LMT kicks $n$ and interrogation time $T$ (cf.\ Eqs.~\eqref{eq: ULDM amp} and~\eqref{eq: GGN amp}), but show different scaling relationships with respect to the vertical position along the baseline.
 Hence, we will focus on the impact of changing the position of the interferometers along the baseline.